 Housed in the Education Building, the library is open during regular office and religious school hours, and is available to everyone in the congregation from our four-year-old preschool students (who enjoy story time each week), to religious school students, to readers from the Sisterhood Book Club, to those studying for conversion, and to those wishing to explore Talmud and learn Hebrew.

 Monetary donations made to the Library Fund “In Memory of”, or “In Honor of” a loved one or friend, allow us to purchase new books throughout the year.
 Memorial donations have enabled us to add to our reference section with large purchases of such things as The Schottenstein Edition of the Talmud as well as single significant volumes like The Torah, A Women’s Commentary.
 The new Robert Alter 3-volume The Hebrew Bible, Translation and Commentary has been recently added to the Reference Section.

 Temple Emanuel’s Sisterhood Book Club thoughtfully contributes to the purchase of new books that will be read by their members throughout the year.

 Donations of new or recently published gently used books, DVDs and CDs are also gratefully accepted!
 Duplicate books or those too old to be catalogued may be offered to anyone wishing to add to their home library, or boxed and donated to the annual book sale at the Greensboro Synagogue.

-We offer a large children’s section, books for tweens and young adults, adult fiction, biographies, mysteries, and non-fiction including cookbooks and study texts.
+The Temple Emanuel Library offers a large children’s section, books for tweens and young adults, adult fiction, biographies, mysteries, and non-fiction including cookbooks and study texts.
 We also have a small collection of DVDs and CDs.
-Directions for checking out materials are on the desk.
-Please respectfully return borrowed materials within two weeks.
+Reference texts may only be used in the library.